SegVol: Universal and Interactive Volumetric Medical Image Segmentation: Introduction

 \section{Introduction}

-Volumetric image segmentation plays a crucial role in medical image analysis by accurately extracting regions of interest, such as organs, lesions and tissues, and benefits numerous clinical applications including tumors monitoring\cite{sajid2019brain}, surgical planning\cite{minnema2022review}, disease diagnosis\cite{chen2020deep}, therapy optimization\cite{samarasinghe2021deep}, etc. The research of volumetric medical image segmentation has garnered substantial attention, leading to a series of advancements\cite{hatamizadeh2022unetr, zhou2022nnformer, hatamizadeh2022swin, tang2022self, isensee2021nnu, lee20233d}.
+Volumetric medical segmentation, involving extracting 3D regions of interest, such as organs, lesions, and tissues, plays a pivotal role in medical image analysis by accurately modeling the 3D structural information of the human body from volumetric medical images such as CT or MRI.
+The accurate segmentation can benefit numerous clinical applications including tumors monitoring\cite{sajid2019brain, trebeschi2021prognostic}, surgical planning\cite{minnema2022review, ferrari2012value}, disease diagnosis\cite{chen2020deep}, therapy optimization\cite{samarasinghe2021deep, zaidi2010pet}, etc.